Indiana State Sycamores football: Rankings

-The Sycamores reached the AP and United Press International Top Ten mid-way through the 1974 season; they would not return to the Top Ten until the 1983 season.
+The Sycamores reached the AP and United Press International Top Ten mid-way through the 1974 season; they would not return to the Top Ten until the 1983 season when they finished #5; they finished the 1984 season ranked #5 as well after spending six weeks ranked #1 in the Polls.
 The Sycamores were ranked for nine weeks of the 2014 season and an additional four weeks during the 2015 season.
 The 2018 Sycamores finished #25 in the final FCS coaches poll.

 Head coaches

 All Indiana State Coaching Records are available at: